Blog hero image

 Conclusion

-The Swiss credit card market in 2025 clearly demonstrates: The best offers no longer come from traditional banks, but from specialized financial service providers and retailers.
-This development brings several important insights:
+The Swiss credit card market in 2026 clearly shows that the best offers no longer come from traditional banks but from specialised financial service providers and retailers.
+A few practical takeaways follow from that.

-Free cards dominate the basic segment: With the exception of the premium version, all compared cards no longer charge an annual fee.
-This is a clear departure from the expensive bank card packages of the past and makes switching attractive for cost-conscious consumers.
+Free cards dominate the basic segment.
+With the exception of the premium card, none of the products compared here charge an annual fee.
+The expensive bank-card packages of the past have nothing to offer that a free card can’t match.

 Want more free finance tips?